rllola/MilkSad/README.md

 # Milk Sad vulnerability

 This project reproduce the vulnerability found in libbitcoin named "Milk Sad".
-The lib replaced its random number generator by a pseudo one relying timestamp for entropy.
+The lib replaced its random number generator by a pseudo one relying on timestamp for entropy.

-All the credits to the Milk Sad team fo their work (https://milksad.info/).
+All the credits to the Milk Sad team for their work (https://milksad.info/).

 ## How to use it